imankgoyal/NonDeepNetworks/imagenet/README.md

 ### Validate on ImageNet (ILSVRC2012-val)

-Download pre-trained weights-files to the `/models/` directory from: (in progress)
+Download pre-trained weights-files to the `/models/` directory from: https://github.com/imankgoyal/NonDeepNetworks/releases/tag/v.0.1.0

 Take a look at examples of validation commands: `validate_models.sh`.
 Make sure to replace `<path-to-imagenet>` with the correct path.